lyuwenhan/minecraft-java-edition-mods/auto-login/README.md

 # Auto Login

-Client-side Fabric mod that automatically logs you into authentication-based Minecraft servers (e.g. EasyAuth, AuthMe) using a locally encrypted password.
+A client-side Fabric mod that automatically logs you into authentication-based Minecraft servers (e.g. EasyAuth, AuthMe) using a locally encrypted password.

 This mod runs entirely on the client and does **not** modify any server behavior.